djbingham/terraform-google-gcloud/README.md

 If you need to run Terraform in environments without a gcloud binary available, you can override this behavior by setting the `skip_download` variable to `false`.

-You can also override the behavior by setting the `GCLOUD_TF_DOWNLOAD` environment variable.
+You can also override the behavior by setting the `TF_VAR_GCLOUD_DOWNLOAD` environment variable.
 This environment variable will override all other settings.
 Setting it to `never` will *never* gcloud download and setting it to `always` will always download gcloud.